 Other concerns include air and water quality, soil impacts, noxious weed infestations, impacts to in-stream fish habitat components (such as downed woody debris and boulders) and new routes pioneered to drive dredging equipment to stream banks.
 Dredging negatively affects benthic invertebrates, especially mollusks, which disperse slowly, and mussels whose populations are currently unstable.

 There has been a rapid rise of suction-dredge mining operations in designated areas of Orogrande and French Creeks (tributaries of the North Fork Clearwater) and along the South Fork Clearwater.
-There are over two dozen unpatented mining claims on the Orogrande and French Creeks and over three dozen on the South Fork of the Clearwater River.
+There are over two dozen unpatented mining claims on the Orogrande and French Creeks and over three dozen on the South Fork Clearwater.
 Suction dredge mining operations are also active in Lolo Creek (tributary of main stem Clearwater) and Moose Creek (tributary of Kelly Creek).

 The Nez Perce – Clearwater National Forests recently enacted regulations dictating when, where and how much dredging can occur on a particular stretch of water.
 Dredging also requires a permit through the state of Idaho and a federal permit from the Environmental Protection Agency, as required by the Clean Water Act.
-Unfortunately, the legal requirement to obtain permits has not stopped certain individuals from dredging illegally along the S. Fork Clearwater and elsewhere.
+Unfortunately, the legal requirement to obtain permits has not stopped certain individuals from dredging illegally along the South Fork Clearwater and elsewhere.

 Suction dredge mining was recently banned in California due to negative impacts to salmon habitat.
 In January 2016, the state of Oregon put a moratorium in place for all suction dredge mining operations until further notice.
 In 2017, a lawsuit was filed in the state of Washington to hault the unregulated permitting of suction dredge mining on the state’s waterways.